Why Isn’t Healthcare Better?

 We want to use this topic to convene smart people to have the right discussion about artfully shaping the future of our industry.

-Healthcare is rich in visionaries and task-masters – in planners and strategists and executers of excellence.
+Healthcare is rich in visionaries and task-oriented managers – in planners and strategists and executers of excellence.
 They are all critical.
 Now we need to be more than experts – we need to be architects of a world that doesn’t exist yet.

 In a word, we need artists.